 Once you get some suggestions, go speak to the owner or manager of the shop.
-If they are customer-oriented, they won’t mind answering a few basic questions.
+If he is customer-oriented, he won’t mind answering a few basic questions.
 The time to do this is not when you need repairs, but before that.
-Ask them what their hourly labor rate is, this will clue you into how they price versus other facilities.
+Ask him what his hourly labor rate is, this will clue you into how he prices versus other facilities.
 Ask if they let you inspect any old parts that have to be replaced, and for sure ask how long they stand behind their repairs.
 Ask to see their service shop, and look for cleanliness.
 A cluttered, messy shop often signals sub-par repairs.
 Lastly, ask if all their technicians are ASE Certified.
 For me, this is critical.

-Other questions to ask a potential repair shop is if they offer estimates, and if those estimates include parts, labor, tax, etc. There is nothing worse than an unpleasant surprise when your bill is presented.
+Other questions to ask a potential repair shop is if it offers estimates and if those estimates include parts, labor, tax, etc. There is nothing worse than an unpleasant surprise when your bill is presented.
 Ask if they get your authorization in advance if the bill is going to be higher than you approved.
 Find out if they routinely test drive a car after repairs to make sure everything is fixed.
-Also ask if they have insurance to cover your car while it is in their possession.
+Also, ask if they have insurance to cover your car while it is in their possession.
 Have a clear understanding of their hours of operation, and if they have a preferred wrecker service, should you need to have your car towed in after hours.